 Hammams are public steam baths popular throughout North Africa, and particularly in Morocco and Tunisia.
-Historically, they were the only places that people could come to to bathe and scrub, since a private bathroom in a house or apartment was a luxury few could afford.
+Historically, they were the only places that people could come to bathe and scrub since a private bathroom in a house or apartment was a luxury few could afford.
 There are fewer hammams now since the advent of modern plumbing; however, hammams remain very much a part of the culture in Tunisia and Morocco.

 Finding a Hammam

 Hammams can be found in almost every Moroccan and Tunisian town.
 The ones with the most character are found in the old medinas, and in the historic heart of cities like Tunis, Marrakech and Fes, hammams often double as examples of exquisite Moorish architecture.
-Often, they are located near a mosque, since it is customary for Muslims to wash themselves before praying.
+Often, they are located near a mosque, since it is customary for Muslims to wash before praying.
 Ask the advice of a friendly local, or inquire at your hotel or nearest tourist office.

 Many upscale hotels (known as riads in Morocco or dars in Tunisia) have their own hammams.
 These private hammams offer a more Westernized experience, with massage tables and aromatherapy oils.
 Public hammams, however, are the real deal - with no frills and plenty of character.

 They can be a little intimidating, with low lighting and plenty of nude or semi-nude strangers.
 However, for those with a sense of adventure, they also offer a glimpse of North African culture at its most authentic.